Mongols: Qing era

 Galdan Boshugtu sent his army to "liberate" Inner Mongolia after defeating the Khalkha's army and called Inner Mongolian nobles to fight for Mongolian independence.
-Some Inner Mongolian nobles, Tibetans, Kumul Khanate and some Moghulistan's nobles supported his war against the Manchus, however, Inner Mongolian nobles did not battle against the Qing.
+Some Inner Mongolian nobles, Tibetans, the Kumul Khanate, and some Moghulistan nobles supported his war against the Manchus, however, most Inner Mongolian nobles did not battle against the Qing.

-There were three khans in Khalkha and Zasagt Khan Shar (Western Khalkha leader) was Galdan's ally.
-Tsetsen Khan (Eastern Khalkha leader) did not engage in this conflict.
-While Galdan was fighting in Eastern Mongolia, his nephew Tseveenravdan seized the Dzungarian throne in 1689 and this event made Galdan impossible to fight against the Qing Empire.
+There were three khans in Khalkha and Zasagt Khan (Western Khalkha leader) was Galdan's ally.
+Setsen Khan (Eastern Khalkha leader) did not engage in this conflict.
+While Galdan was fighting in Eastern Mongolia, his nephew Tsewang Rabtan seized the Dzungarian throne in 1689 and this event made it impossible for Galdan to fight against the Qing Empire.
 The Russian and Qing Empires supported his action because this coup weakened Western Mongolian strength.
 Galdan Boshugtu's army was defeated by the outnumbering Qing army in 1696 and he died in 1697.
 The Mongols who fled to the Buryat region and Inner Mongolia returned after the war.
 Some Khalkhas mixed with the Buryats.

 The Buryats fought against Russian invasion since the 1620s and thousands of Buryats were massacred.
 The Buryat region was formally annexed to Russia by treaties in 1689 and 1727, when the territories on both the sides of Lake Baikal were separated from Mongolia.
-In 1689 the Treaty of Nerchinsk established the northern border of Manchuria north of the present line.
-The Russians retained Trans-Baikalia between Lake Baikal and the Argun River north of Mongolia.
-The Treaty of Kyakhta (1727), along with the Treaty of Nerchinsk, regulated the relations between Russian and Qing empires until the mid-nineteenth century, and established the Mongolia-Russia border.
+In 1689, the Treaty of Nerchinsk established the northern border of Manchuria north of the present line.
+The Russians retained the Trans-Baikal region between Lake Baikal and the Argun River north of Mongolia.
+The Treaty of Kyakhta, along with the Treaty of Nerchinsk, regulated the relations between Russian and Qing empires until the mid-nineteenth century, and established the Mongolia-Russia border.
 Oka Buryats revolted in 1767 and Russia completely conquered the Buryat region in the late 18th century.
-Russia and Qing were rival empires until the early 20th century, however, both empires carried out united policy against Central Asians.

-The Qing Empire conquered Upper Mongolia or the Oirat's Khoshut Khanate in the 1720s and 80,000 people were killed.
-By that period, Upper Mongolian population reached 200,000.
-The Dzungar Khanate conquered by the Qing dynasty in 1755–1758 because of their leaders and military commanders conflicts.
+The Qing Empire conquered the Khoshut Khanate of the Upper Mongols in the 1720s.
+The Dzungar Khanate was conquered by the Qing dynasty in 1755–1758 because of their leaders and military commanders conflicts.
 Some scholars estimate that about 80% of the Dzungar population were destroyed by a combination of warfare and disease during the Qing conquest of the Dzungar Khanate in 1755–1758.
 Mark Levene, a historian whose recent research interests focus on genocide, has stated that the extermination of the Dzungars was "arguably the eighteenth century genocide par excellence."
 The Dzungar population reached 600,000 in 1755.